balajisivanallaperumal/chia-formal/results/PAPER_CLAIMS.md

 ## Qualitative or development-run claims (no archived record)

 These come from development runs and have no committed JSON behind them.
-The paper states them without specific figures.

 - An unsound liveness property lifts an arbiter suite to 100%.
 This follows by
   construction: a property that is false on the golden design is refuted by